 Typically, electrical work requires you to understand the first four chapters of the NEC which apply generally, plus have a working knowledge of the Chapter 9 tables.
 That understanding begins with Article 90.
 Chapters 5, 6, and 7 make up a large portion of the Code, but they apply to special occupancies, special equipment, or other special conditions.
 They build on, modify, or amend the rules in the first four chapters.
-Chapter 8 contains the requirements for communications systems, such as telephone systems, antenna wiring, CATV, and network-powered broadband systems.
-Communications systems aren't subject to the general requirements of Chapters 1 through 4, or the special requirements of Chapters 5 through 7, unless there's a specific reference in Chapter 8 to a rule in Chapters 1 through 7.
+Chapter 8 contains the requirements for communications systems, such as twisted pair conductors for telephone and data systems, satellite receivers, antenna systems, and coaxial cable wiring.
+Communications systems (twisted wire, antennas, and coaxial cable) aren't subject to the general requirements of Chapters 1 through 4, or the special requirements of Chapters 5 through 7, unless there's a specific reference in Chapter 8 to a rule in Chapters 1 through 7.